Become a vendor

 Non-profit groups, art groups, and civic groups

 may be given stall space at the discretion of the Board.
-Application must be
+An application must be

 made to the Board and approved before the group may be assigned a stall.
 The